ucsb-cs8-m17/ucsb-cs8-m17.github.io/_lab/lab00.md

 ## Step 6: Save a file in IDLE

-In IDLE, select &quot;File=&gt;New Window&quot; to open a new &quot;untitled&quot; window for Python code.
+In IDLE, select "File=&gt;New File" to open a new "untitled" window for Python code.

 When it comes up, click and drag the window by its title bar over to the right of your Python Shell window.